 I've been making this healthy cranberry orange loaf recipe for many, many years.
 But until recently, I only made it after Easter, Thanksgiving, and Christmas, to use up my leftover cranberry sauce.

-Recently we’ve been out foraging rosehips and Labrador tea as well as picking cranberries.
+Recently we've been out foraging rosehips and Labrador tea and picking cranberries.
 Soon we found ourselves with eight cups of small but flavourful berries.
-Adding the pulp and juice of one orange, I found that my good old recipe works as well with fresh cranberries as it did with the leftover sauce.
+Adding the pulp and juice of one orange, I found that my good old recipe works as well with fresh cranberries as with the leftover sauce.

 Healthy Cranberry Orange Loaf Recipe

 - 1 cup whole wheat flour OR graham cracker crumbs

 - ¾ cup raisins

 - ⅓ cup canola oil